Asad-Raza/IMDB-Movie-Review-Sentiment-Analysis/README.md

 **3 )** Lastly I have used the **Word2Vec** approach.
 I have implemented them through the **Gensim** library and then **averaged the word vectors to get a embedding or a feature vector a particular document**.

-**Can also try Doc2Vec** but that sometimes work inferior to averaged word vectors.
+**Can also try Doc2Vec** but that sometimes work inferior to averaged word vectors as mentioned **[here](https://datascience.stackexchange.com/questions/9826/can-we-compare-a-word2vec-vector-with-a-doc2vec-vector)**.

 **Note that since dataset is small the peroformance of neural net ,DL based approaches and BOW approach is comparable.**